 You will also need to routinely take precautions to prevent them from getting fleas or worms using over-the-counter medications.

 Before adopting a Huskamute, you need to be prepared for the exercise commitments that come with the crossbreed.

 Huskamutes are only suited to homes that can provide them with 1 to 2 hours of physical exercise every day.
 If their exercise needs are not met, their excess energy may lead to them being destructive at home or behaving badly.

 Both parent breeds of the Huskamute come from working backgrounds and were bred to pull sleds.
 Although most Alaskan Malamutes and Huskies are not working dogs anymore, their energetic personalities have remained and will be passed down to Huskamutes.

-Huskamutes are not usually picky with what kind of exercise they get, but long hikes and runs are often the favourites.
-They will also enjoy playing with toys so owners need to have a large, enclosed yard.
+Huskamutes are not usually picky with what kind of exercise they get, but long hikes and runs are often the favorites.
+They will also enjoy playing with toys, so owners need to have a large, enclosed yard.